 Sometimes it’s helpful to copy a Git repository directly from one machine to another without using a Git host like GitHub.
 If you can SSH into the machine(s) involved, you can use Bash’s rsync command.
-Rsync’s defaults aren’t great for copying repos for several reasons, but you can add an alias to your ~/.bashrc to fix that.
+Rsync’s defaults aren’t great for copying repos for several reasons, but a Bash script can fix that.

 ,cp-repo . staging:/home/chris/repos/url-shortener